Red Stag Chile

 THE DAILY PROGRAM

-Mornings start early, with a wakeup call well before daylight, and breakfast.
-Then, a short ride will put you about thirty minutes before sunrise, in the designated hunting area.
+Mornings begin early with a wake-up call well before daylight, followed by breakfast.
+Afterward, a short ride will position you in the designated hunting area approximately thirty minutes before sunrise.

-You’ll hunt till mid morning more or less, returning to the lodge for lunch and perhaps a siesta.
-The evening hunt continues until dark returning to the house for cocktails, dinner and overnight accommodations.
+You will hunt until mid-morning, and then return to the lodge for lunch and a chance to rest or enjoy a siesta.
+The evening hunt continues until dusk, when you will return to the lodge for cocktails, dinner, and overnight accommodations.

-A combination of abundant food, great cover, and more than 80 years of selective herd management helps produce some of the biggest wild stags in the world, comparable only to certain regions of Eastern Europe.
-Stags are completely wild and all hunts are fair chase on an unfenced ranch.
-No more than six mature stags are harvested annually, so all these makes this program the most exclusive in South America.
+Our region’s unique combination of abundant food, excellent cover, and over 80 years of selective herd management has resulted in the production of some of the world’s largest wild stags, comparable only to certain regions of Eastern Europe.
+These stags are completely wild, and all hunts are conducted in fair chase on an unfenced ranch.
+Due to the limited harvest of mature stags each year, our program stands as the most exclusive in South America.

 Season